phonologus/QED/README.md

 The tutorial is in manpage format, so can be read with `man` and typeset with `man -t`, as any other manpage.
-If you `make install`, you will be able to read the tutorial with `man qed-tutorial`.
+If you `make install`, you should be able to read the tutorial with `man qed-tutorial`.

 The `Makefile` provides a simple way to build a `qed` binary.
-`make clean && make` will build a fully stand-alone binary `qed`, which can be installed anywhere. `make install` with install the binary and the manpage and tutorial.
+`make clean && make` will build a fully stand-alone binary `qed`, which can be installed anywhere. `make install` will install the binary and the manpage and tutorial.
 Edit the `Makefile` to change where this all goes.

 The `doc/read.me` file is Rob Pike's, accompanying his original tarball.
-It provides an interesting snapshot into the work-in-progress, and the relationship between the QED and ED editors.
+It provides an interesting snapshot into the work-in-progress at the time, and the relationship between the QED and ED editors.

 The `q` subdirectory contains Rob's library of useful QED programs.
 Again